cs1302uga/cs1302-gallery/README.md

    The HTML Javadoc documentation for the Google Gson API can be found [here](https://google.github.io/gson/apidocs/).

-4. **How do I make my application to not hang when executing long running event handlers?**
+4. **How do I make my application to not/freeze hang when executing long running event handlers?**

    For the most part, your GUI application is just like any other Java application you have ever written.
 If a line of code takes a long time to execute, then there is a delay before the next line of code is executed.
    This can be problematic in GUI applications since the underlying GUI framework, essentially, pauses what it is doing in order to do what you ask it to do.
-This can cause your GUI to hang (i.e., become unresponsive) when you have code blocks that take more than a few milliseconds.
+This can cause your GUI to hang/freeze (i.e., become unresponsive) when you have code blocks that take more than a few milliseconds.

    The way to solve this problem is through the basic use of threads.